iems5780/iems5780-1920t1/assignments/assignment-2.md

 In the `server.py` script, you will need to implement a **TCP server**, in which there are **two threads** running (including the main thread).
 The **main thread** will be responsible for **listening for incoming connections** from clients.
 Once a client is connected, it should pass throught a queue the client socket to the **second thread**, which will communicate with the client.

-The second thread should pre-load a **Keras pre-trained ResNet50 model** when it is first started.
+The second thread should pre-load a **PyTorch pre-trained Inception V3 model** when it is first started.
 It will then continuously getting data from the queue.
 Given a client socket, it will read the message from the client, first **decode the JSON data**, and then **decode the base64-encoded image data**.
 It should then feed the image into the neural network, and obtain the predicted classes as well as the probabilities.

 **Hint 1**: The base64-encoded image can be decoded using the following code: